 - Screenings and diagnostic assessments in the area of speech and language, self-help, social/emotional, learning, and physical development.

-- Information to parents about child development consultation, parent groups, and information resources.
+- Information to families about child development consultation, family groups, and information resources.

 For more information, please contact our District Project Find Coordinator Colleen Brown at CoBrown@bloomfield.org or 248.341.7962.